 We will discuss some of these things in greater detail below, I just wanted to establish why a border/visa run is required in the first place.

-The Difference Between Visa Run & Border Run
+The Difference Between a Visa Run & Border Run

 The terms “visa run” and “border run” can be used interchangeably, though there are nuances pertaining to different circumstances.